Simple Custom CSS & JS Pro – Documentation

 - External file – the code will be linked as an external file with the

-<link rel="stylesheet" href="http://www.wp-site.com/wp-content/uploads/custom-css-js/code_id.css" media="all"/>
+<link rel="stylesheet" href="https://www.example.com/wp-content/uploads/custom-css-js/code_id.css" media="all"/>

-or the<script src="http://www.wp-site.com/wp-content/uploads/custom-css-js/code_id.js"></script>
+or the<script src="https://www.example.com/wp-content/uploads/custom-css-js/code_id.js"></script>

 code. - Internal – the code will be outputed directly in the header or the footer of the HTML code.